Garden Word of the Day

-Plums love California’s mild winters and hot, dry summers.
-While they prefer more sandy soil than the Bay Area tends to have,they are pretty tolerant of our clay, as long as the drainage is good.
+Plums love mild winters and hot, dry summers.
+While they prefer more sandy soil than many gardens tend to have, they are pretty tolerant of clay, as long as the drainage is good.
 They do need a lot of sun.
 Plums are best started from certified disease-free root stock.
 You can also start a tree from a friend or neighbor’s tree by taking one of the many suckers that tend to appear.
 Suckers root more easily if they are dipped in rooting hormones (auxins), but they will create their own auxins in a day or so.
 If starting from seed, plums should be planted 3 inches deep.
 Be sure to mark the spot so you don’t lose track of your new baby!

 Plum tree care

-Plum trees thrive here in the Bay Area.
+Plum trees thrive here in warm regions.
 Trees do require the following seasonal care:

 Plum tree pests & diseases

-The most common plum pests in the Bay Area are aphids, mites, and San Jose scale.
+The most common plum pests are aphids, mites, and San Jose scale.
 Other pests include Oriental fruit fly, plum curculio, mealybugs, redhumped caterpillars, green fruit beetles (Cotinis mutabilis), and mealy plum aphid (Hyalopterus pruni).
 Sticky barriers can reduce the impact of many crawling insect pests.
-Fungal diseases that affected plum tres include canker, brown rot (Monomania fructicola), and shot hole, also known as Coryneum blight.
+Fungal diseases that affected plum trees include canker, brown rot (Monomania fructicola), and shot hole, also known as Coryneum blight.

 One of the most common problems faced by plum tree owners is overproduction.
 Overproduction, or overbearing, can cause broken limbs, so it is important to thin fruit to no more than one fruit every 2 to 4 inches.
 Don’t be concerned if your plums have a whitish coating on them.
 This is a protective epicuticular wax known as “wax bloom” and is easy wiped off.